-The combined financial statements include allocations of corporate expenses from Hughes Electronics including research and development, general management, human resources, financial, legal, tax, quality, communications, marketing, international, employee benefits and other miscellaneous services.
+The combined financial statements include allocations of corporate expenses from Hughes Electronics including research and development, general management, communications, marketing, international, employee benefits and other miscellaneous services.
 These costs and expenses have been charged to Hughes Defense based either on usage or using allocation methodologies which comply with U.S. Government cost accounting standards, primarily based upon total revenues, certain tangible assets and payroll expenses.
 Management believes the allocations were made on a reasonable basis.